fusillicode/amr-shortcode-any-widget/readme.txt

  [do_widget widgetname]   eg: [do_widget calendar]
  [do_widget "widget name"].   eg: [do_widget "tag cloud"] [do_widget id=widgetid] in a page or post
-7. If the plugin cannot work out what you want, it will show a debug prompt , click on the debug prompt and look for the id of your widget in the shortcodes sidebar (you may have to scroll through a lot of debug nfo).
+7. If the plugin cannot work out what you want, it will show a debug prompt.
+Click on the link 'Try debug'.
+It will produce a bunch of info.
+Look for the id of your widget in the shortcodes sidebar (you may have to scroll through a lot of debug nfo).
 Try with the id.
 Sometimes the widget name that wordpress calls it internally is not the same as what you see on the screen and you will need the 'debug' to find the id.

 Plugin has been tested with most standard widgets (rss feeds, tag cloud, pages, meta, search, and of course my own plugins widgets - upcoming events list, calendar and user lists.